Local, state, and federal laws

 Some municipal codes, including the CRLTO, allow rent withholding.
 Under section 5-12-110(d), the following conditions must be met:

-- There is material noncompliance by the landlord with the rental agreement or with section 5-12-070 with respect to the landlord's responsibility to maintain the premises;
+- There is material noncompliance by the landlord with the rental agreement or with section 5-12-070 concerning the landlord's responsibility to maintain the premises;

 - The tenant notifies the landlord in writing of the tenant's intention to withhold from rent an amount which reasonably reflects the reduced value of the premises due to the material noncompliance;